ristau/Tweetster/README.md

 - [X] Profile page:
    - [X] Contains the user header view
    - [X] Contains a section with the users basic stats: # tweets, # following, # followers
-- [/] Home Timeline: Tapping on a user image should bring up that user's profile page
+- [X] Home Timeline: Tapping on a user image should bring up that user's profile page
 - [X] Compose Page: User can compose a new tweet by tapping on a compose button.
 Profile view segue is correctly called from hometimeline, but VC does not appear.